0

 Understanding Electrical Requirements for Heat Mats

-Commercial thermostats and heat mats are rated for 1500 watts which means you can plug in up to 10 mats for 15 amp general household circuits if there are no other draws on the circuit.
-You may want to double check your circuit to make sure it's at least 15 amps before you plug it in.
-We do not recommend going over 10 mats in a chain.
+Commercial thermostats and heat mats are rated for 1500 watts, which means you can plug in up to 2 sets of 4 chained mats on a 15 amp general household circuit if there are no other draws on the circuit.
+You may want to double-check your circuit to ensure it's at least 15 amps before you plug it in.
+We do not recommend going over four mats in a chain, as the controllers are only designed to run four mats each.

-Keep in mind that in many cases with household electrical circuits there may be something running on it that you are unaware of.
+Keep in mind that in many cases, there may be something running on household electrical circuits that you are unaware of.
 This becomes doubly true in grow rooms.
-Having multiple items on timers and automated controls can easily overload a circuit if your heat mat, your dehumidifier and your water pump all happen to click on at the same time.
+Multiple items on timers and automated controls can easily overload a circuit if your heat mat, your dehumidifier, and your water pump all happen to click on simultaneously.

-So let's say you had a 30 amp circuit in your house, you don't want to overload that thing so eight mats are a comfortable level.
-You can do 10 but if you're going to do over 10 just get two thermostats and divide those mats up evenly.
-This way you can also have two distinct temperature zones.
+So let's say you have 20 amp circuits in your house; you don't want to overload them, so eight mats is a comfortable level.
+You can do 10-12 mats, but if you're going to do 10-12, get three thermostats and divide those mats up evenly.
+This way you can also have three distinct temperature zones.

 Getting the ideal seedling heat mats for your growing space.

-The best heat mat for your set up is going to be the one that fits within your budget and accomplishes what you need it to do.
+The best heat mat for your setup will be the one that fits within your budget and accomplishes what you need it to do.

-• For those doing propagation of delicate flowers, having the optimal warmth provided through out the process by a commercial grade heat mat with thermostat is worth the investment.
+• For those propagating delicate flowers, having the optimal warmth provided throughout the process by a commercial-grade heat mat with a thermostat is worth the investment.
 You can avoid ending up with lisianthus that never flowers or zinnias that come out looking like gerber daisies.

 • For the home gardener trying to get a jump on spring planting, a simple heat mat that gives your plants germinating out in the garage a little extra warmth can be just what you need.